kbathina/academic-kickstart/content/home/experience.md

   date_start = "2016-08-15"
   date_end = "2017-05-15"
   description = """

-  Responsibilities include:

-  * Building a new community detection method using a new theoretical framework
+  * Building a community detection method using a new theoretical framework involving belief propagation
   * Reducing the computational complexity of current community detection methods
   * Analyzing the efficiency and accuracy on artificial and real networks
   """